Manage your apps with App Studio for Microsoft Teams

 If you have not yet registered a bot with the Bot Framework, click Register to create a new one.
 Once you’re done registering your bot, come back to this section of the Manifest Editor to enter its name and Bot Framework ID.

-Once you have supplied your bot's information, you can now optionally define a list of commands that your bot can suggest to users.
+After you have supplied your bot's information, you can now optionally define a list of commands that your bot can suggest to users.
 Add the name of the command, a description of the command which indicates its syntax and arguments, and the scope(s) to which this command should apply.

 This section allows you to add a connector to your app.
 If you already have registered an Office 365 connector, choose Set up and enter the name and ID of the connector.
 If you want a new connector click Register to be taken to the Connector Developer Dashboard in your browser.

 Messaging extensions are a powerful way for users to engage with your app within Microsoft Teams.
 Users can query for information from your service and post that information in the form of cards, right into the channel or chat conversation.